Ancestor Search ...Find your Ancestors

 • If the ship manifest is missing or if it is the wrong manifest, one of the very common problems is that the microfilm was scanned from the wrong end.
 Try this: Pick a name or two from the "wrong" manifest page and look that person up in the index. *His* manifest page is likely to be the one you wanted in the first place.

 • If you have the option to view the original manifest list, you will find a lot of information that has not been transcribed.
 Some of the columns on the original manifests that I saw are final destination (with street address), $ in possession, friend or relative who is sponsoring immigrant.
 I found the most interesting columns to be the ones that ask if the immigrant is a polygamist or anarchist.
 So far I have not found anyone who admitted to being either.
+There is also the option to view the transcription of the whole manifest, information about the ship, and annotations.

 • Before August 1855: wharves of Manhattan